Unrecognized

 Thankfully, both German Shepherds and Labs can be screened before breeding to eliminate the risk of their offspring inheriting hip and elbow dysplasia.
 Just one more reason why it’s so important to look out for a responsible breeder!

-You can expect a well-treated German Shepherd Labrador Retriever mix on high-quality dog food and at a healthy weight to live between 10 and 12 years of age.
+You can expect a well-treated German Shepherd Labrador Retriever mix on a high-quality dog food and at a healthy weight to live between 10 and 12 years of age.
 Happily, many live a few years beyond that.

 As a large dog, the German Shepherd and Labrador Retriever mix will require a lot of feeding, which doesn’t always come cheap!